mainwp/mainwp/readme.txt

 * Fixed: An issue with loading themes on the Auto Updates page
 * Fixed: Multiple typos and grammar issues
 * Fixed: An issue with displaying disconnected sites in the Sync Status widget
-* Fixed: An issue with activating backup extensions from the Quick Start Wizard
+* Fixed: An issue with activating backup extensions from the QuickStart Wizard
 * Fixed: An issue with displaying extensions in incorrect categories
 * Fixed: Potential security issues reported by HackerOne
 * Added: The MainWP Welcome page